DOES YOUR CALL TO OPPOSE ROE MAKE A DIFFERENCE?

 Email us to set up a local Pro-Life Call-A-Thon -- firstname.lastname@example.org

-Schedule a local Info-Session at your community, chapter, or parish meeting location!
-Email CJ -- CJ@masscitizensforlife.org.
+Schedule a local Info-Session at for your community, chapter, or parish and meet remotely during the lockdown: Email CJ -- CJ@masscitizensforlife.org.

 Mid-November, just a couple weeks before the Thanksgiving holiday and State House recess, MCFL started tallying the signatures.